rajatpandit/rajatpandit.github.io/_posts/2021-11-10-scaling-ai-adoption-in-your-org.md

 ---
 layout: post
 title: Scaling AI Adoption in your org
 subtitle: Organisations that adopt AI display unique traits.
 Lacking in these traits diminish prospects of wide scale adoption.
-Ever wondered why the amazing demo you say 3months back still isn't in front of of your customers?
+Ever wondered why the amazing demo you saw 3months back still isn't in front of of your customers?
 Here are some thoughts on the common traits that I get to see where this actually does work very well.
 share-img: /img/assets/kevin-ku-w7ZyuGYNpRQ-unsplash.jpg
 comments: true
 ---